Cosmic-Innovative/vertstack/README.md

 - `/.husky/`: Contains Git hooks for the project.
   - `pre-commit`: Script that runs before each commit to ensure code quality.
 - `/public/`: Stores static assets that are publicly accessible.
-  - `vertstack.svg`: The Vertstack logo, used as a favicon.
+  - `vertstack.svg`: The VERT Stack logo, used as a favicon.
 - `/src/`: The main source directory for the application code.
   - `/components/`: React components used in the application.
   - `/styles/`: Styles used in the application.
     - `index.css`: Global styles for the application.
+    - `Navbar.css`: Styles specific to the Navbar component.
+    - `LanguageSwitcher.css`: Styles for the language switcher component.
-  - `/utils/`: Utility functions, including API handling.
+  - `/utils/`: Utility functions and helpers.
     - `api.ts`: Contains functions for making API calls.
+    - `languageDetection.ts`: Utility for detecting user's preferred language.
+    - `sitemapGenerator.ts`: Function to generate dynamic sitemap.
+  - `/locales/`: Contains language files for internationalization.
+    - `en.json`: English translations.
+    - `es.json`: Spanish translations.
   - `App.tsx`: The main application component with routing setup.
   - `App.test.tsx`: Tests for the main App component.
+  - `i18n.ts`: Internationalization setup and configuration.
+  - `i18n.test.tsx`: Tests for internationalization functionality.
   - `main.tsx`: The entry point of the application.
+  - `pwa.ts`: Progressive Web App registration and setup.
   - `vite-env.d.ts`: TypeScript declaration file for Vite-specific types and environment variables.
-Contains PWA worker registration type definitions to ensure proper TypeScript support for PWA functionality.
 - `.env`: Default environment variables.
 - `.env.development`: Environment variables for development.
 - `.env.production`: Environment variables for production.